kevzettler/MMXOnline/readme.md

 Post-V1 Features
 ===============

--More maps:
-  -Boomer kwanger (no new features needed)
-  -Launch octopus (underwater coding)

 -All the special weapon charges
 -Play as Zero
 -HUD changes: -Switch UI - switch weapons/char, and the menu HUDs too

 -Team games:
   -team-colored outline instead of palette swap -possibly team-colored projectiles as well
   -allies: show health bar + name
--Should not be able to destroy teammates' projectiles -CTF
+-Should not be able to destroy teammates' projectiles

 -More nav-mesh features:
   -Ability to climb a wall to a waypoint
   -Ability to drop down to a waypoint
   -Ability to jump over gaps

+-CTF
+-CTF AI

+-More maps:
+  -Boomer kwanger (no new features needed)
+  -Launch octopus (underwater coding)

 ===============
 Level editor